Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 Byzantine Basilica, built right above her tomb, is dedicated to her.

-The Catacomb of Saint Agnes is at the second mile of via Nomentana.
+The Catacomb of Saint Agnes is at the second mile via Nomentana.

-You can board bus number 60 Express from Piazza Venezia in the city center or Line 90 from Rome Termini station.
+You can board the number 60 Express bus from Piazza Venezia in the city center or Line 90 from the Rome Termini station.

-You must get down at the Nomentana/XXI Aprile bus stop, which is just 250 meters (800 feet) from Saint Agnes Catacombs.
+You must get down at the Nomentana/XXI Aprile bus stop, just 250 meters (800 feet) from Saint Agnes Catacombs.

-If you prefer the Metro, board the B1 train and get down at St. Agnese/Annibaliano, which is 400 meters (1300 feet) from the Catacombs.
+If you prefer the Metro, board the B1 train and get down at St. Agnese/Annibaliano, 400 meters (1300 feet) from the Catacombs.

 Opening hours